Program Overview

 Work Program and Schedule

-GLP positions are designed to give the student full-time exposure to the activities and responsibilities of preprofessional librarians and opportunities to develop professional competencies and skills.
-Duties include a range of operational tasks that are basic to all university libraries as well as duties of a professional character.
-GLPs work under the supervision of experienced librarians or archivists whose on-the-job instruction is intended to give them insights into the workings of a university library and the needs of its clientele.
-Other opportunities for growth and development are provided during the course of the program.
+GLP positions are designed to give the student opportunities to develop professional competencies and skills.
+GLPs work under the supervision of experienced librarians or archivists whose on-the-job instruction is intended to give insights into the workings of a university library and the needs of its clientele.

-Graduate Library Preprofessionals work in the University Libraries for 35 hours per week.
-They are subject to the same personnel regulations as other library employees.
-Work schedules, which may include some evening and weekend hours, are arranged to permit the students to attend classes at whatever times they are offered.
-By taking course loads of six hours during regular Fall and Spring semesters and six hours during the Summer sessions, GLPs finish their degree requirements within a two-year period.
-The employment period is two years and may be extended only for students in joint-degree programs established by the Department of Information Sciences or in other degree programs approved by a GLP's academic advisor and the University Librarian.
+GLPs work in the University Libraries for 35 hours per week.
+The stipend for the GLP position for the 2026/2027 school year will be $18.45 per hour which is approximately $33,579 per year.
+GLPs are subject to the same personnel regulations as other library employees.
+Work schedules, which may include some evening and weekend hours, are arranged to accommodate classes.
+The employment period is two years and may be extended only for students in joint-degree programs established by the Department of Information Sciences.
 The joint JD (Law)-MSLIS program is not included in the GLP program.

 Return to Top of This Page